Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 #### Instruction
 See details of an assembly
-1. Select the Version and Assembly to get detailed information.
+1. Input VERSION and ASSEMBLY to get detailed information.
-2. Select the process to filter data.
+2. Input the PROCESS to filter data.
 3. Get Results.
 ![Assembly details overview](image/AssemblyDetailsOverview.png "Assembly details overview")
 **Assembly details overview**

 ##### Set the compatibility of assemblies in the Package pie chart
-1. Set the version and choose an assembly.
+1. Input VERSION and ASSEMBLY.
 2. Click the CREATE button.
 3. Set HASNETCOREVERSION to True.
-4. Click ADD PACKAGE INFO (only enable when HasNetCoreVersion is True).
+4. Click ADD PACKAGE INFO (only enabled when HASNETCOREVERSION is True).
 5. Input package information.
 6. Get Results.
 ![SetCompatibilityOfAssemblies](image/SetCompatibilityOfAssemblies.png "Set the compatibility of assemblies in Package pie chart")